deniskyashif/blog/content/resume/_index.md

                             <li>Work closely with the business to define the roadmap and the features of the application.</li>
                             <li>Have full technical ownership of the platform.</li>
                             <li>Perform code reviews and onboard fellow team members.</li>
-                            <li>Implement (.NET Core) and test (xUnit + Moq) the core backend features such as the training application workflow, roles & permissions, the training search, and message template engines, the certificate verification API, etc.</li>
+                            <li>Implement (.NET Core) and test (xUnit + Moq) the core backend and frontend (Angular) features such as the training application workflow, roles & permissions, searching, message template engine, the certificate verification API, etc.</li>
                             <li>Integrate the platform with the Pipedrive CRM.</li>
                         </ul>
                         <div class="tools-list"><span>SQL Server</span><span>ASP.NET Core</span><span>Entity Framework</span><span>Angular</span><span>Azure</span></div>